jmb-oddbook/jmb-oddbook/README.md

 I was drawn to Data Analytics and Data Science by their incredible diverse application possibilities and the opportunity to apply my research skills to projects where they could have a positive impact.
 Data Science is a field with so much potential to do good socially, ecologically, and economically.
 The possibilities are endless.

 As an analyst, I enjoy working on innovative projects that have an ecological or sustainability focus and would increase the livability of urban centres.
 I believe in ensuring that data is open, accessible, and understandable to citizens.
+That not only includes electronic data but also archival material.

 <!--**Portfolio website:** [https://jmbaldwin.github.io](https://jmbaldwin.github.io)-->